hliyan/hliyan.github.io/_posts/2019-07-22-an-event-driven-mvvm-alternative-to-the-flux-architecture.md

 1. Code comprehensibility is the primary problem present-day front-end architectures attempt to solve.
 2. While  back end systems have successfully employed layered architecture  (addressing vertical complexity) and modularization (addressing  horizontal complexity) to reduce code complexity, the same architectural solutions have had limited success in addressing the code complexity of front-end applications.
 3. Front-ends applications are event-driven systems with real-time constraints,  running on non-scalable infrastructure (a user’s machine), within a single runtime environment (the browser).
-These factors contribute to the difficulties of successfully applying traditional back-end architectural solutions to front-ends.
+These factors contribute to the difficulties of successfully applying traditional back-end architectural solutions to front-ends [6].
 4. The  best way to address complexity is not through the introduction of patterns, through scoping code, i.e. by ensuring that the code implementing a given feature is localized (to a function, a file or module) and do not interact with other parts of the code except through well-defined API calls.
 5. Organizing code based on separation of concerns (e.g. actions, stores, reducers)  rather than data and events (e.g. users, orders) reduces comprehensibility as the application grows more complex.
 6. Complexity of an application grows linearly with the number of events, and  geometrically with the interactions between those events.